Essential DaVinci Resolve Project Settings (For Beginners!)

 Working Folders in DaVinci Resolve

-Working folders are locations in your storage drives (like HDD, SSD) for your cache files, gallery stills and proxy files.
+Working folders are locations in your storage drives (like HDD, SSD) for your cache files, gallery stills, and proxy files.

-Keep your source media files in a separate drive, OS in a separate drive and cache, proxy files in a separate drive.
+Keep your source media files in a separate drive, OS in a separate drive and cache, and proxy files in a separate drive.

-These improve the performance of your post production workflow and can offer real time playback.
+These improve the performance of your post-production workflow and can offer real-time playback.

 That is where Image Scaling settings come into the picture.